About Bruce Schwab, OceanPlanet Energy & the Team

 Nigel joined forces with OPE in 2019 to continue to advance the development and availability of marine energy systems that are suitable for the ‘house’ energy needs of a broad range of boatowners.
 A key element of his role will be a constant search for technical advances that will enable OPE to offer the absolute best that is available with existing and emerging technologies.

 Julia Carleton-Operations Manager

 Julia grew up spending summers in Camden, ME where she developed a love of the ocean & sailing.
 In 2001, she earned her B.S. in Electrical Engineering then did a 3 year stint as an engineer before realizing she needed to spend more time on the water.
 She left the office and spent the next decade teaching expedition based sailing and semesters at sea.

 She joined the OPE Team in the fall of 2013.
 She holds a USCG Master 500 GRT Oceans and an ABYC Electrical Certification.
-She continues to get her sea time fix by teaching Outward Bound sailing courses & supporting scientists on research vessels in Antarctica.
+She continues to get her sea time fix by teaching Outward Bound sailing courses & exploring the coast of Maine with her family.

 Tom learned to sail on the New Meadows River in Casco Bay.
 After many years of travel, life in San Francisco, and a combined career as a musician, music educator, yacht commissioner and repair specialist; Tom returned to Maine with his family in 2002.

 Tom has worked in multiple capacities at a number of boatyards in Maine over the years and OPE was lucky to acquire his diverse set of skills in the spring of 2016.
 Tom holds an ABYC Marine Electrical Certification.